Frequently Asked Questions

 Yes, a referral from your family doctor or a walk-in doctor is required.

-When will “Aspire Medical In Age We Understand” clinic start accepting referrals?
+When will “Aspire Medical Weight Wellness” clinic start accepting referrals?

-Our receptionist will be pleased to schedule a telephone appointment with one of our walk-in doctors.
-This will enable us to gather the essential information and complete the referral process for you.
+Our receptionist will be pleased to schedule a telephone appointment with one of our walk-in doctors to complete your referral.

-What does the Enhanced Weight Wellness program entail?
+What is the difference between Weight Wellness and Enhanced Weight Wellness programs?

 4. Milestone Tokens: To acknowledge and celebrate your achievements along your journey.